Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/import-export-n8n/guide.en-gb.md

 > [!warning]
 >
-> This method requires that the **encryption key (`encryptionKey`)** be identical between the two instances.
+> This method requires that the **encryption key (`encryptionKey`)** is identical between the two instances.
 Check or copy this setting from your source instance’s configuration file.

 ### Points to note <a name="importantNotes"></a>